DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

-greater compared to other fields of publishing for a number of reasons: - visually oriented publications are still more difficult to technically realize in the electronic medium when designing for a multitude of different reading devices and e-book platforms; - small publishers are under high pressure to keep project costs low due to often smaller budgets - but having to publish in multiple fors (e.g. print and electronic) will increase costs unless one accomplishes as much work as possible in a way that is not the dependent on the medium; -
+greater compared to other fields of publishing for a number of reasons: - visually oriented publications are still more difficult to technically realize in the electronic medium when designing for a multitude of different reading devices and ebook platforms; - small publishers are under high pressure to keep project costs low due to often smaller budgets - but having to publish in multiple fors (e.g. print and electronic) will increase costs unless one accomplishes as much work as possible in a way that is not the dependent on the medium; -